 - Mix flour, baking powder, baking soda, cinnamon and salt in a bowl.

 - In an 8-quart bowl, beat butter on medium speed, until smooth and creamy, about 1 minute.
 Gradually beat in sugars and continue beating after each.
+Beat in eggs, one at a time, mixing well after each.
 Beat in vanilla.
 Stir in flour mixture until just combined.
 Add chocolate chips, oats, coconut and pecans.

 - For each cookie, drop 1/4 cup of dough onto an ungreased cookie sheet, spacing 3-inches apart.
 Flatten slightly.